1m1-github/wiki3/README.md

 after the tech is implemented, an effort should be made to onboard various institutions. e.g. start with universities. given a university org chart, supply DIDs via the university email (also as mechanism of reissuance/cancelation). start with one high reputation university, which motivates other universities to follow. approach guilds. governments. etc.

+## tokenomics

+this is a public good. society should invest into this project for better functioning of itself. just like Wikipedia editors work for free. we can incentivize participation with tokens representing contributions, allowing users to be proud and show off.

+bounties for voting on specific information to be distributed to voters, regardless of vote, can be considered. the system staying unbiased is priority.

 ## UI

 - keep it simple